fsspec/kerchunk/README.md

 - the `str` format of a reference value may be
   - a string starting "base64:", which will be decoded to binary
   - any other string, interpreted as ascii data
+- the str version of ref values indicates data, the one-element array a whole url, and the three-element version a binary section of a url

 Here is an example